eddiesigner/galerie-docs/docs/src/essentials/theme-mode.md

-# Light & Dark Mode
+# Light and Dark Mode

 Galerie has three appearance modes: **Automatic** (default), **Light** and **Dark**.
 The user can set the preferred mode from the main menu.